cloudinary-training/cust-training-2022/transformations/README.md

 In this module we look at transformations of images and video using the React/JavaScript SDK V2 on the frontend, and using the Python SDK on the backend.
 We'll also look at programmatically creating and using named transformations and upload presets.

+## Frontend
-## JavaScript Code Sample Repository
+### JavaScript Code Sample Repository

 You can find the code for all of  the JavaScript examples in a separate training repository, [next-transformations](https://github.com/cloudinary-training/next-transformations).
-Next is a popular framework created by [Vercel](https://vercel.com/)on top of React.
+Next.js is a popular framework created by [Vercel](https://vercel.com/) on top of React.
 Vercel also hosts code and you can find the executable code [here](https://next-transformations.vercel.app/)

+## Backend
-## Python Environment Setup
+### Python Environment Setup

 ### Install Node.js and NPM
 You will need to install Node.js on your machine, version 10 or higher.